It's officially Spring - well almost!

-Author: Stefan Palm Date Posted: 4 September 2019
+Author: Stefan Palm Date Posted: 26 August 2020

 Spring is by far the best time of year for lawns – with the combination of warmth and rain, lawns literally jump out of the ground.
 It’s the season for installing instant turf, sowing seed, fertilising, repairing damage and renovation works like coring, scarifying and topdressing.

-When it comes to Spring fertilising, I suggest you hold off for now.
-Ground temperatures have not risen enough meaning most lawns are only just emerging from winter dormancy.
-While you won't damage your lawn by fertilising now, you’ll get much better results if you wait till early October because that is when the grass is most active and best able to take up the nutrient.
+Fertilising: When it comes to Spring fertilising, I suggest you hold off for now.
+Ground temperatures have not risen enough so while you won't damage your lawn by fertilising now, you’ll get much better results if you wait till early October because that is when your lawn will be most active and best able to take up the nutrient.

 Weed Control: Expect a flush of weeds as the Spring starts.
 The most common and prolific are the broad leaf type such as thistle, dandelion, creeping oxalis, chick weed etc. They will respond quickly to the warmer weather so be ready with some broad leaf selective herbicide such as Amgrow Bin- Die.
 Expect to see weeds like winter grass and sour sob disappear by themselves as they don't like the warmer weather.